 The Board of Directors shall recommend dividend in compliance with this policy theprovisions of the Companies Act 2013 and Rules made there under and other applicablelegal provisions.

-The Company will consider various internal and external factors including but notlimited to the following before making any recommendation for dividend:
+The Company will consider various internal and external factors including but notlimited to the following before making any recommendation for dividends:

 a.
 Profitable growth of the Company and year as compared with previous years andinternal budgets

 i.
 The ratio of debt to equity.

-Subject to applicable regulations the Company's retained earnings shall be appliedfor:
+Subject to the applicable regulations the Company's retained earnings shall be appliedfor: